CodeAtlas/VeeContactPicker/README.md

 - (instancetype)initWithOptions:(VeeContactPickerOptions*)veeContactPickerOptions;
 ```

-For example, if you don't like the contact's initials images as the placeholder, you can set your own placeholder:
+For example, if you don't like the contacts' initials images as the placeholder, you can set your own placeholder:

 ```objective-c
 VeeContactPickerOptions* veeContactPickerOptions = [VeeContactPickerOptions alloc] initWithDefaultOptions];